moritzm99/multi-year-sst-analysis/README.md

 - mean plot for every date range per year

 ### 2. Data:
-- GeoDataFrame saved to GPKG containing mean and median,
+- GeoDataFrame saved to GPKG containing mean and median for every date range per year as seperate attribute columns

-  for every date range per year as seperate attribute columns
+Find outputs of exemplary *sea surface temperature* analysis in the `output` folder of this repositry.

 ## Relevant References